On a local-global principle for quadratic twists of abelian varieties: Proof of the main theorem

 \begin{proof} In case i), the proposition follows from Theorem \ref{theorem: serre}.
 Note that $\varrho_{A,\ell}$ satisfies the hypotheses of this theorem by Lemma \ref{lemma: Vi stronglyabsirred}.
 In case ii) (resp. iii)), the proposition follows from case i) (resp. ii)) and Lemma \ref{lemma: greatly simplifying lemma}.
-Note that we can apply this lemma since we have that
+Note that we can apply this lemma since $A$ has Frobenius traces concentrated in $K$ as it follows from \eqref{equation: moduledescription}. \end{proof}